We are updating your Official Community Plan and we want to hear from you! Let's “ThinkForward” together.

 The Step Code is a provincial initiative that, when implemented, requires new homes to meet higher energy efficiency standards than are currently required in the BC Building Code.
 The Step Code does not specify how to construct an energy-efficient building; instead, it identifies an energy-efficiency target that must be met and lets the designer/builder decide how to meet it.

 The Step Code provides a series of incremental targets for energy-efficiency standards that, according to the CleanBC Plan, will culminate in all buildings being built to a net zero standard (80% more efficient than today) by 2032.

 North Cowichan's Phased Incentive Program

-The first phase of our Step Code program will launch in October 2020, and offers incentives to commercial builders and homeowners who choose to comply with, at minimum, Step 2 of the BCSC.
-In 2021 the Province will mandate that all new builds must meet Step 2 of the BCSC.
-At this time, Phase 2 pf our program will launch and new builds can then only apply for a rebate of they voluntarily meet step 3 or higher.
+The first phase of our incentive program will launch in October 2020, and offers incentives to commercial builders and homeowners who choose to comply with, at minimum, Step 2 of the BCSC.
+Council has amended the Building Bylaw to require all new builds in North Cowichan to meet Step 2 of the BCSC as of May 1, 20021.
+At this time, new builds can then only apply for a rebate of they voluntarily meet step 3 or higher.